 Once I had found my title, Heartwood also provided a contribution to the content of the narratives themselves.
 What I needed, and what I lacked, was a turning point in each narrative, a moment of realisation when, under pressure to make a choice, the character understands something profound about the passage of time and their place in history.
-Suddenly the idea of using 'heartwood' literally as a plot device, and a way of demonstrating links between the narratives, became obvious.
+Suddenly the idea of using "heartwood" literally as a plot device, and a way of demonstrating links between the narratives, became obvious.
 Although there were no tree stumps in any of the narratives at this stage, I found that I knew exactly where they could be worked in.
-Tree stumps became 'object, evidence, concept, and condition', just as Tronzo describes.35 Thus, the 'heartwood' episodes appear in the following order:
+Tree stumps became fragmentary evidence of "something in motion over time, manifesting successively or variously as object, evidence, concept, and condition." xli Thus, the "heartwood" episodes appear in the following order: